T0B1K/Issue_Relations/README.md

 Secondly a participant read over the issues and added the relation of the issues if (there was one) into a text file using the URL of both issues and their relation "symbol" (=>, <=>, ...).
 Unrelated issues were not collected in this step, because they were generated later on.
 After one participant finished the relations [data participant A](./issue_relations/data_participant_A.txt), a second participant filled out the blanks [data Participant B](./issue_relations/data_participant_B.txt), which were handed to him instead of the relation between the URLs.\
-The inter rater agreement measured using the kohens kappa between both annotators was **[TODO]** for the first **[TODO]** issues.
+The inter rater agreement measured using the kohens kappa between both annotators was 0.70487 for the first 1457 issues, which is a substential agreement according to Landis and Koch.

 ### Scraper
 The issue data (head, body, url) as well as the comments (body, date) were scraped from the repositories using the [scraping tool](./scraping_tool/).
-In addition to that, the date of the relation was also collected to enable a matching of which comments were earlier and which later.
+In addition to that, the date of the relation was also collected to enable a matching of which comments were earlier and which later.\
+[issue scraper](./scraping_tool/issueScraper/app.ts) is used to collect the issues.\
+[comment scraper](./scraping_tool/commentScraper/commentScraper.ts) is used to collect the comments.\
+[comment matcher](./scraping_tool/commentDateMatcher/reviewCommentDates.ts) appends the mention dates onto the relations.\

+All those tools require node.js and can be run using the command *node [fiename]*.

 ### Creating Issue Relations
 Both, the issues and their relation were then transformed into tuples *(IssueA, issueB, relation)* (the relation is a vector of the class and the issues themselves consist out of a concatenation of the issue title, body and the comments leading up to the date of the mention).\